manojtpillai/kubuculum/README.md

 By convention, the role name prefix (e.g. *bench_* ) is chosen to denote the type of role.
 Each role has default parameters under *default/main.yml*.
-The values provided in the inventory file overrides the defaults.
+The values provided in the inventory file override the defaults.

 ## Additional Details

 Please refer to the README under roles and under individual roles for more details.
+The benchmark roles *bench_fioseq* and *bench_fiorand*, that report sequention I/O and random I/O performance respectively, together usually provide a good quick overview of the I/O performance capabilities of a cluster.